 We are honored to have three new adoptees.
 All three came to us from the wild herds so are currently learning to accept human touch.

 We get keep one (bottom) but two will be going to an amazing program in New Zealand.
-We are simply honored to be their caretakers for 2016.
+We are simply honored to be their caretakers.

 All rights reserved.
 We are located in Sherwood, OR and open by appointment.
 Please contact via email.
 Info@wildhorsemountain.org